 - 05:00 PM: At Beach

 It is so amazing waking up to the sound of sea waves.
 The view outside was very pleasant.
-After walking for a while on the beach, we went to Palolem beach for breakfast.
-There are many options but we tried Cairans.
-It is a sea-facing restaurant serving amazing English breakfast.
-It had good reviews and it totally did justice.
-Coffee, Omelette, pancakes, all were amazing.
+After walking for a while on the beach, we went to catch out boat ride for Honeymoon & Butterfly Beach.

 Butterfly Beach/Honeymoon Beach via boat ride

-After breakfast, we took a boat ride (capacity of 4 people ) to Butterfly Beach also known as Honeymoon Beach.
-Boats for reaching this beach are easily available for just Rs 800-1000 (12-14 US$) to and fro from Agonda and Palolem Beach.
-You can even spot dolphins if you go there early in the morning.
+We took a boat ride (capacity of 4-6 people ) to Honeymoon Beach & Butterfly Beach.
+Boats for reaching this beach are easily available for just Rs 1,000-2,000 (14-28 US$) to and fro from Agonda and Palolem Beach.
+You just need to get it booked one day prior.
+Hotel people can help in booking.
+Early morning around 7 is the best time to visit this beach.
+There are chances to spot dolphins around this time.
 This beach is secluded making it by far the most beautiful beach in South Goa.
 As the name suggests, Butterfly Beach is an abode to numerous species of butterflies and its shape also resembles a butterfly.
-It is a very quiet beach with beautiful landscapes and dense forest in the backdrop.
-We had our best sunset view here at this beach.
+It is a very quiet beach with beautiful landscapes, cool breeze and dense forest in the backdrop.

 DAY 5: Cape Goa and Tropical Spice Market